 Growing up, I ticked of all the ‘weird kid’ qualities.

 I was born with a complex heart condition diagnosed at my birth.
-To keep me alive, off I went at four months for my first open heart surgery.
-I had my second at four years and a third at twelve to minimise the daily impact of my heart condition on my life.
+To keep me alive, off I went at four months for my first open-heart surgery.
+I had my second at four years and a third at twelve to minimize the daily impact of my heart condition on my life.

-For the most part my heart condition, doesn’t affect my day-to-day activities.
-I can walk, talk, see and hear.
-It is my physical scars are the most obvious mark of my heart condition.
+For the most part my heart condition doesn’t affect my day-to-day activities.
+I can walk, talk, see, and hear.
+It is my physical scars that are the most obvious mark of my heart condition.
 I have one long surgery scar running down my chest.
 Another on my back.
 But wait- there’s more!
-After my third surgery I was put on medication that resulted in me developing little spots all over my body.
+After my third surgery, I was put on medication that resulted in me developing little spots all over my body.
 Not just one or two spots confined to one part of my body.
 Heaps of spots all over me.
-To my horror these many spots turned into permanent scars.
+To my horror, these many spots turned into permanent scars.
 I began to see my heart condition and scarring as major personal weaknesses and I hated God for making me this way.

 In my prayer journal there’s an anonymous quote:

 “You are God’s greatest work of art created for a wonderful purpose.”